barissenkal/Youtube.TheWayILikeIt.user.js/README.md

 # Youtube.TheWayILikeIt.user.js
 This repo is for sharing my userscript for Youtube.
 I guess one more YouTube userscript won't hurt anyone :)

-Like the title says It changes YouTube better for my liking.
-Only designed for Chrome on Macbook Air 13 (What I use daily), might work anywhere else but no guarantees.
+Like the title says It makes YouTube better according to my preference.
+Only designed for ~~Chrome~~ Safari on Macbook Air 13 (What I use daily), might work anywhere else but no guarantees.

-Feel free to look into, grab some part of and use on your browser.
+Feel free to look into it, grab some parts and install as userscript on your browser.

 ### How it Works (Useful parts of the code)

-Youtube doesn't fully load the new page when a link is clicked.
-(At least on my browser) So I am using events of the Html5 video element that is present (but sometimes hidden) on all pages.
+When a link is clicked, Youtube doesn't open new a page but only loads parts of the new page into current one.
+So I am using events of the Html5 video element that is present (but sometimes hidden) on all pages.
+This way I can understand when there is a video playing and when a page without video opens.

 ```javascript
 //Finding the Html5 video element on page